 - Provision is made for multiple spouses, sections 122-126, under certain conditions and depending upon whether or not there are issue.

 - The rules provide for sharing between spouses in the property of the deceased: s125.

 - Cousins may be able to inherit if there are no other, closer surviving relatives when the deceased died.

-- There are separate provisions for Indigenous persons who have died without a will, sections 133-135, to give recognition to their cultural practices.
-Persons claiming to be entitled to share in the estate can apply to the Court for a distribution order under the laws, customs, traditions and practices of the Indigenous community or group to which the deceased belonged, s133.
+- There are separate provisions for Indigenous persons who have died without a will.
+For example sections 133-135 give recognition to their cultural practices.
+Persons claiming to be entitled to share in the estate can apply to the Court for a distribution order under the laws, customs, traditions and practices of the Indigenous community or group to which the deceased belonged, s 133.

 The intestacy rules and order of inheritance when no will has been left and so died intestate can be found in the statutes passed by each state and territory listed in this table.
 These links go to the Australian Legal Information Institute website, or Austlii.

-Intestacy legislation is made by Parliament as a matter of public policy, among other reasons, to ensure that deceased estates are disposed of, and not left undistributed.
+Intestacy legislation is made by Parliament as a matter of public policy.
+Among other reasons the policy is to ensure that deceased estates are disposed of, finalised and not left undistributed.

 Some think that because their situation is straightforward they don’t need a will.
 As a result they are happy with the intestacy rules.
 But circumstances can change.
 Consequently the application of the rules may not work out as they may have thought or wished.

 Some reasons why it is worth leaving written instructions on what you would like done with your property and things are mentioned here.
 More on what is required to make a valid will is mentioned here.

 Liability limited by a scheme approved under Professional Standards Legislation.